 He recognizes the quality of the recording and the production.
 But if you’re going to go to that much effort, why skimp on the lyrics?
 Why not take the time to consult with a native speaker?
 Why not ensure the lyrics don’t contain errors or feel awkward?

-But I’m also the type of person that believes if something is worth doing, it’s worth doing right.
-When/if I launch my K-pop career as a 50-year old Canadian, I’ll get a native Korean speaker to check my lyrics.
+But I’m also the type of person who believes if something is worth doing, it’s worth doing right.
+When/if I launch my K-pop career as a 50-year-old Canadian, I’ll get a native Korean speaker to check my lyrics.
 I promise.
 Though shoddily written Korean lyrics will be the least of my hurdles.
 Trust me.

 Share your thoughts with me.
 Have I got a legitimate gripe?
 Am I just a grumpy old codger?
 Do I need to lighten up?